-Net product revenue was \$86.3 million and \$268.1 million for the three and nine months ended September 30, 2020, respectively, compared to \$81.5 million and \$218.6 million for the comparable periods in 2019, respectively.
-An increase in the average price of Korlym accounted for all of the increase in revenue for the three months ended September 30, 2020 and 60.8 percent of the increase for the nine months ended September 30, 2020, with the remainder of the increase due to increased Korlym shipments.
-Korlym's average price increased due to (i) price increases taken on August 1, 2019 and January 1, 2020, (ii) a decrease in the percentage of patients taking Korlym who are covered by Medicaid (which reimburses for Korlym at a lower rate than private insurers and other government programs) and (iii) statutorily-mandated increases in the price paid by certain government programs.
+Net product revenue was \$93.2 million for the three months ended March 31, 2020, compared to \$64.8 million for the corresponding period in 2019.
+Higher sales volume accounted for 51.2 percent of the increase, as we shipped Korlym to more patients, while an increase in the average price of Korlym tablets accounted for the rest of the increase as compared to the three months ended March 31, 2019.
+Korlym's average price increased due to (i) price increases that took effect on August 1, 2019 and January 1, 2020, (ii) a decrease in the percentage of patients taking Korlym who are covered by Medicaid (which reimburses for Korlym at a lower rate than private insurers and other government programs) and (iii) statutorily-mandated increases in the price paid by certain government programs.